gered/views.reagent/examples/class-registry/README.md

-# Reagent Data Views Example - Class Registry
+# views.reagent Example - Class Registry

 This is a "Class Registry" application that has a lot of CRUD operations in it which allow users to manage students and professors, as well as